Mental Health Services/Teams in the

 referring you to a counsellor or psychotherapist.
 But if your

-health team in the community.
+to a mental health team in the community.

 Who might I meet?